ReverendBayes/BMW-MHD-Log-Anomaly-Detector/README.md

 - Flags AFR swings during idle (RPM < 900)
 - Used to catch idle air control valve issues, misfires, fuel delivery noise, or false sensor readings

-### 5. Repeating AFR = 235.19
-- Flags repeating 235.19 values as MHD logging bug or wideband sensor failure
-- Repeating values are ignored in real analysis but logged for reference

 ---
 From the current log file:
 ## ⚠️ Sample Output